-Professor Turner has over 750 publications and patents in the field of biosensors and biomimetic sensors and an Hirsch Index of 64.
+Professor Turner has over 750 publications and patents (>350 refereed journal papers and reviews) in the field of biosensors and biomimetic sensors and a Hirsch Index of 67.
 He has won a number of prestigious scientific awards and presented well over 500 keynote and plenary lectures at a range of international meetings and honour ceremonies around the world.
 He co-founded and has edited the principal journal in the field, Biosensors & Bioelectronics, since 1985 and edited the first textbook on Biosensors in 1987.
 He has supervised 45 PhD students, 28 Master dissertations and launched the first Masters courses in the UK in Environmental Diagnostics, Medical Diagnostics and Nanomedicine.

 - Next generation fabrication - The fully integrated device

 - Semi-synthetic and synthetic ligands - Plastic antibodies & catalytic electrodes